Vz0n/dotfiles/README.md

 ### Extra

-As you might have seen, this has some scripts and a waybar widget for OSINT purposes; those works using the SecurityTrails API so you will need an API key if you want them.
-Same applies for h8mail.
+As you might have seen, this has some scripts and a waybar widget for OSINT purposes; those works using the SecurityTrails API so you will need an API key in the `~/.api_tokens` file.

 For the waybar widget just read the code and `.zshrc`.

 *Suggestion: read documentations of the software used here before starting to edit stuff*

+## Todo

+- Maybe add something to auto install, like an Ansible playbook maybe